 - disclosure to the public of the Board decision will be made within 90 days of the applicable annual meeting;

 - a copy of the news release with the Board's decision must be provided to the Toronto Stock Exchange; and

 - if the Board determines not to accept the resignation, the news release must fully state the reasons for that decision.

 Share Dealings, Ownership and Compensation

-- Members shall observe relevant statutory rules and requirements as wells as the corporation’s own policy in regard to the buying or selling of shares, warrants or other equity instruments of ARC.
+- Members shall observe relevant statutory rules and requirements as well as the corporation’s own policy in regard to the buying or selling of shares, warrants or other equity instruments of ARC.

-- Members will maintain a minimum ownership of three (3) times their Annual Base Retainer (or equivalent securities which have been awarded in favour of any member under any compensation plan) after they have been on the board for at least 5 years.
+- Members will maintain a minimum ownership of three (3) times their Annual Base Retainer (or equivalent securities which have been awarded in favour of any member under any compensation plan) after they have been on the board for at least five years.
 Ownership may be direct or indirect and includes common shares (or equivalent securities) over which such directors exercise control or direction.

 - The Policy and Board Governance Committee will review the form and amount of compensation of the directors annually in view of the responsibility and risks of being an effective director and directors' compensation of peer corporations.
 The Committee will make recommendations to the Board for consideration when it believes changes in compensation are warranted.